 To juice or not to juice?
 In the past few years, the craze has swept across the world with more and more people hopping on the juicing bandwagon.

-Juicing is the process of pressing or squeezing fruit or vegetables, removing the pulp, fiber, and solid matter.
-The remaining juice contains large amounts of antioxidants, vitamins, and minerals.
+Juicing, the process of pressing or squeezing fruit or vegetables, removing the pulp, fiber, and solid matter leaves a liquid that is not only delicious but also large amounts of antioxidants, vitamins, and minerals.
+What is there not love?

 Juicing cures cancer!